KeyboardKit/KeyboardKit/README.md

     override func viewDidLoad() {
         super.viewDidLoad()

-        setup(for: .keyboardKitDemo) { result in
+        // Set up the keyboard with the app we created above setup(for: .keyboardKitDemo) { result in
             // If `result` is `.success`, the setup did succeed.
             // This is where you can setup custom services, etc.